digital-ai/release-integration-sdk-workshop/part-1/lab-3-setup-python-and-ide.md

 ### PyCharm

+This is our recommended IDE for plugin development in Python.

 You can download the latest version of PyCharm from the official website at https://www.jetbrains.com/pycharm/download/.

 Open PyCharm and select **Open** from the welcome screen.
 Navigate to the directory where you cloned the project and open it.

 Then it should work out-of-the-box.
 PyCharm will even create a `venv` Python virtual environment for you, so you can skip the previous steps.

+Another bonus is that it provides auto-completion when editing synthetic types in `type-definitions.yaml`.

 ### Intellij